 Since you’re taking the time to read an article about solar heating, I’m going to guess that you’re the kind of person who cares about climate change.
 You are on the right track—heating is the biggest single contributor to a household’s carbon footprint!

 Will solar heating work for my home?

 Whether or not solar heating will work in your home is a fairly complex question.
 Part of the answer rests on the kind of home you have.
-If it’s a super insulated, passive solar home certainly the answer is yes.
+If it’s a super insulated, passive house certainly the answer is yes.
 If it’s a historic home, with many small rooms and an existing central heating system, solar heating might not be your best option .
 Chances are your home is somewhere in the middle.
 For a full discussion of how building design, construction, and your existing heat distribution system play a role, see the article How Cold is Too Cold for a Cold Climate Heat Pump?